Showing posts with label author's life. Show all posts

 Richelle E. Goodrich

+Richelle E. Goodrich lives in Washington with her husband and three boys somewhere in a compromise between country and city living.
+She has two BA degrees and possesses a wide range of interests in the creative arts.
 Her love for writing emerged later in life, first manifesting itself through children’s books geared at entertaining her boys.
-‘Eena, The Dawn and Rescue‘ and ‘Eena, The Return of a Queen‘ (the beginning adventures in the Harrowbethian Saga) are Richelle’s first novel-length achievements.
+Eena, The Dawn and Rescue and Eena, The Return of a Queen (the beginning adventures in the Harrowbethian Saga) are Richelle’s first novel-length achievements.
+This author will tell you that the greatest thrill of writing is to hear what readers have to say about the characters living within her enchanted pages.

 ~ ~

-BB & B: I love this quote of yours, “Courage to me is doing something daring, no matter how afraid, insecure, intimidated, alone, unworthy, incapable, ridiculed or whatever other paralyzing emotion you might feel.
-Courage is taking action…..no matter what.
+“Courage to me is doing something daring, no matter how afraid, insecure, intimidated, alone, unworthy, incapable, ridiculed or whatever other paralyzing emotion you might feel.
+Courage is taking action… no matter what.
 So you’re afraid?
 Be afraid.
-Be scared silly to the point you’re trembling and nauseous, but do it anyway!”
-(Smile Anyway)
+Be scared silly to the point you’re trembling and nauseous, but do it anyway!” -Smile Anyway

 Can you tell us about this quote and what brought out these words of encouragement?

 Richelle: Yes, I certainly can.
-For the most part my quotes have been inspired by personal experiences and some unpleasant trials.
+For the most part, my quotes have been inspired by personal experiences and some unpleasant trials.
 At times, however, they’ve resulted from a keen fascination for observing and evaluating human behavior.
 I like to ‘people watch’, perhaps because I never cease to be amazed by the actions of others.

 The quote you mention regarding courage came to me when I was facing a difficult challenge that resulted in taking a stand for what I heartily wanted despite strenuous opposition.
 I’m no super hero, I’ll admit.
 I cringe at the mere mention of anxiety, fear, and confrontation.
 But I’ve learned that courage isn’t reserved for the brave and daring only.
 Courage means taking action, period.
 And even a timid personality can do that—albeit trembling the entire time.